linaro-its/xm-labs-statusio/README.md

 # Status.io Outbound (from xMatters) Integration
-With this Outbound Integration, components on Status.io affected by one or more xMatters events have incidents created for them unless they are in an active maintenance window.
+With the steps in this repository, components on Status.io affected by one or more xMatters events have incidents created for them unless they are in an active maintenance window.
 When the last xMatters event affecting a component has been terminated, the incident for the component is updated to show that the component is now healthy again but being monitored.

 The concept behind this integration is to allow the Status.io dashboard to be updated automatically from events happening on xMatters.